CartoDB/academy/_app/_intermediate-design/02-how-to-choose-colors-part-1.md

 {% endhighlight %}

 * HSL
 HSL stands for Hue, Saturation, and Lightness.
 Lightness is the same as Value described above.
 The first number in parentheses lets you control Hue, and can range from 0 to 360.
 You can think about it as choosing a color from the wheel above based on degrees, since a circle has 360 degrees.
 The second number is Saturation, and can range from 0 (totally desaturated) to 100 (totally saturated).
-Lightness can also range from 0 (completely black) to 100 (completely white).
+Lightness can also range from 0 (completely <span style="color: #000000;">black</span>) to 100 (completely white).

 {% highlight css %}
 line-color: hsl(100, 50%, 50%);